-No single customer accounted for more than 10% of our consolidated revenue for fiscal 2018.
+No single customer accounted for more than 10% of our consolidated revenues for fiscal 2019.
 Historically, a limited number of vehicle sellers have collectively accounted for a substantial portion of our revenues.
 Vehicle sellers have terminated agreements with us in the past in particular markets, which has affected revenues in those markets.
 There can be no assurance that our existing agreements will not be canceled.
-Furthermore, there can be no assurance that we will be able to enter into future agreements with vehicle sellers or that we will be able to retain our existing supply of salvage vehicles.
+Furthermore, there can be no assurance that we will be able to retain our existing supply of salvage vehicles.
 A reduction in vehicles from a significant vehicle seller or any material changes in the terms of an arrangement with a significant vehicle seller could have a material adverse effect on our consolidated results of operations and financial position.
 In addition, a failure to increase our sources of vehicle supply could adversely affect our earnings and revenue growth rates.